hero media

 • Location: Shop 1/32 Mann Street, Gosford

-Dine on contemporary pub food at the Railway Hotel.
+A contemporary pub feed at the Railway Hotel.

 Located directly across from Gosford Railway Station, this charming, heritage-style hotel is a nod to the railway boom of the 19th century.

-Slated as a contemporary pub, steakhouse and bar, the menu is centred around premium cuts of meat, juicy burgers, and classic dishes such as Bangers and Mash, steak and Guinness pie and beer-battered fish.
+The menu at this steakhouse is centred around premium cuts of Australian beef, which is dry-aged in a carefully controlled environment.
+There are also juicy burgers and classic dishes such as Bangers and Mash, steak and Guinness pie and beer-battered fish.
+Come for a cockle-warming signature roast on Sundays.

 • Cuisine: Pub food